Jiaoyang-Li/Flatland/README.md

 # Build MCP
 solver.buildMCP()

-# Then in the main while loop of flatland simulator
+# Then in the main while loop of the Flatland simulator
 # Get corresponding action dictionary by:
 action = solver.getActions(local_env, steps, replan_timelimit) # steps: current timestep

-# Clear MCP after the simulation finish.
-solver.clearMCP()

 ```
-* ./run_example.py shows how we use our solver on a locally generated flatland problem.

 ## Other important hard coded parameters.